dafuinsyahmoori/banking-application/README.md

 ### 🛠️ Configuration

 Before running the project, make sure your appsettings.json (or appsettings.{Environment}.json for specific environment) file is properly configured.
-See appsettings.Example.json for a basic example
+See appsettings.Example.json for a basic example.

 #### 📝 Notes:

 - Change the ConnectionStrings.BankingApplication string to match your local database configuration.

-Or you can use User Secret (highly recommended, only for Development Environment)
+Or you can use User Secret (highly recommended, only for Development Environment):

 ```bash
 dotnet user-secrets init